OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ![Ghidra Mach-O file import](Images/Chapters/0x06c/Ghidra_macho_import.png)

-To get the disassembled code for the binary file chosen above, double click the imported file.
+To get the disassembled code for the binary file chosen above, double click the imported file from the **Active Project** window.
 Click **yes** and **analyze** for auto-analysis on the subsequent windows.
-Auto-analysis will take some time depending on the size of the binary, the progress of which can be tracked in the bottom right corner of the code browser window.
+Auto-analysis will take some time depending on the size of the binary, the progress can be tracked in the bottom right corner of the code browser window.
 Once auto-analysis is completed you can start exploring the binary.

 ![Ghidra code browser window](Images/Chapters/0x06c/Ghidra_main_window.png)